wkaichan/100-days-of-code/r2-log.md

 ### Day 2 (12/12/2017)

-Trained "Titanic" data set with neural network (Tensorflow's DNNClassifier) in Python.
+Trained "Titanic" data set with neural network (TensorFlow's DNNClassifier) in Python.

+### Day 3 (12/13/2017)

+Worked on code to handle missing values in "Titanic" data set in Python.